- Associate Professor Tina Cockburn

 - Health Law and Future Health Care

-- Tort Law – particularly Medical Negligence and Trespass and Intentional Torts
+- Tort Law – particularly Medical Negligence, Trespass and Intentional Torts and compensation and redress

 - The Australian Learning and Teaching Council (ALTC) – Priority Projects Program (2009-2011) $215,000 Developing a systematic, cross-disciplinary approach to teaching and assessing reflective writing in higher education (M Ryan, M Ryan, N Bahr, S Carrington, T Cockburn, M Shirley, C Collis, R Nash, I Larkin CIs)